-I was away during the first 2 weeks of June.
-It was an awkward time to leave queenless hives.
+I’ve been away during the first part of June.
+It’s an awkward time to leave queenless hives.
 But even a beekeeper needs a vacation.
-And this one, to visit my son living in Hawaii, was planned more than a year before the bees got into trouble.
+And this one, to visit my son living in Hawaii, was planned more than a year before.
+So the bees were on their own.

-And it’s obvious the extreme drought is still with us.
+And the extreme drought is still with us.
 The late season snows have greened up the prairie.
-But July’s scorching sun will dry it up.
+But July’s scorching sun will dry it up fast.

 The Good News

 It’s all good news this time.

 - my hot hive has mellowed out with their new queen

 - the combs are packed with yellow sweet clover honey